Generic Name: epirubicin (EP-i-ROO-bi-sin)

 Do NOT use epirubicin if:

-- you are allergic to any ingredient in epirubicin or to similar medicines (eg, doxorubicin)
+- you are allergic to any ingredient in epirubicin, to similar medicines (eg, doxorubicin), or to mitoxantrone

-- you have severe heart failure, a severe irregular heartbeat, or recently had a heart attack
+- you have heart failure, heart muscle problems, or a severe irregular heartbeat, or recently had a heart attack

 - you have severe liver disease